kyrtopoulos/Windows/README.md

 ## License & Legal

 ### Apache License 2.0
-This repository is licensed under the Apache License 2.0, which allows:
+This repository is licensed under the Apache License 2.0.
-- **Commercial Use**: Use in commercial environments
-- **Modification**: Adapt scripts for specific needs
-- **Distribution**: Share with others freely
-- **Patent Grant**: Protection from patent lawsuits

 See [LICENSE](./LICENSE) file for complete terms.

 ### Disclaimer
-These scripts are provided "as-is" without warranty.
+These tools are provided "as-is" for educational and professional use without warranty.
 Always test in non-production environments before deployment.
 The author is not responsible for any system issues resulting from script usage.

----

-## Changelog & Updates

-### Latest Updates
-- **ntfy Notifications System**: Complete enterprise notification solution
-- **Enhanced Documentation**: Comprehensive guides and examples
-- **Security Improvements**: Updated credential handling and encryption
-- **Windows 11 Compatibility**: Tested and verified on latest Windows versions

-### Planned Features
-- PowerShell 7 compatibility updates
-- Additional system monitoring tools
-- Cloud integration utilities
-- Enhanced automation frameworks
 ---

 *Professional Windows automation solutions by [Dimitris Kyrtopoulos](https://kyrtopoulos.com)*